Kinsella on Liberty Podcast, Episode 058.

 Stephan Kinsella: Exactly.

-Gene: Rothbard discusses this somewhat in “Law, Property Rights and Environmentalism”, which, as you did not have time to prepare for this interview, you may not have read in a few years, but he does talk about the illegitimacy, not as it pertains to the environment particularly, but the illegitimacy in general of class action lawsuits.
+Gene: Rothbard discusses this somewhat in “Law, Property Rights, and Environmentalism,” which, as you noted preparing for this interview, you may not have read in a few years.
+But he does talk about the illegitimacy, not as it pertains to the environment particularly, but the illegitimacy in general of class-action lawsuits.
 If I am not even aware of this class action, and then yet am bound by its outcome?